March 25, 2024

 March 18, 2024

-Mythbreaking: the Budget »
+Mythbreaking: The Budget »

 Promoting budget literacy is a significant goal and challenge of the budget team and the Office of the Provost more broadly.
 The Office of Budget and Planning has produced explanation videos and articles about the budget model and state appropriations.
 The university’s Office of Public Affairs regularly updates its Key Issues page with budget-related materials.…